 Historic Downtown | Complete with a locomotive from 1910

-Riding your bicycling on the Mesabi Trail from here, it is three miles east to Virginia.
+Riding from here, it is three miles east to Virginia.

 Virginia

-With two lakes right in the center of town as you pass through or connect with the Mesabi Trail, Virginia offers numerous buildings listed on the National Historic Register showing its pristine past.
-Located 60 miles north of Duluth and a 100 miles south of the Canadian border, Virginia has natural scenic beauty and many mining attractions and festivals.
+With two lakes right in the center of town, as you pass through or connect with the Mesabi Trail, Virginia offers numerous buildings listed on the National Register of Historic Places, showing its pristine past.
+Located 60 miles north of Duluth and 100 miles south of the Canadian border, Virginia has natural scenic beauty and many mining attractions and festivals.
 The Mineview in the Sky gives visitors a 20-story view of the Rouchleau Mine group, the area’s deepest mine.
-Along with most hotels, coffee shops and restaurants have Wi-Fi availability.
-Additionally, the public library is another good option.
-The Virgina Public Library is located at 215 5th Ave.
-South in Virginia.
-They can be contacted by phone at 218-748-7525.

 Here are a few of Virginia’s attractions.

-Giant Loon Seasonally displayed, check out the 20 foot Loon to honor Minnesota’s State Bird
+Giant Loon Seasonally displayed, see the 20-foot Loon to honor

-Riding your bicycling on the Mesabi Trail from here, it is seven miles east, up the beautiful rock edged rail-trail, to Gilbert.
+Riding your bicycle on the Mesabi Trail from here, it is seven miles east, up the beautiful rock-edged rail-trail, to Gilbert.